PScherling/GPMP/Docs/ARCHITECTURE.md

 Phase 3 introduces compliance, auditing and operational intelligence.

-The long-term goal is to evolve Sensei into a unified operational control plane for Active Directory environments while remaining fully compatible with Microsoft's native infrastructure.
+The long-term goal is to evolve GPMP into a unified operational control plane for Active Directory environments while remaining fully compatible with Microsoft's native infrastructure.